stanford-oval/cs224v-fall2021/hw3/README.md

 Please refer to [this page](https://wiki.almond.stanford.edu/genie/evaluation#dialogue-evaluation) for more details.

-How does the two models compare when evaluating on the dev set?
+How do the two models compare when evaluating on the dev set?

 ## Submission
 Each student should submit your fewshot data (`com.yelp/eval/train/annotated.txt`) and evaluation result files for your fewshot model (`.nlu.results`, `.nlu.debug`, `.dialogue.debug`, `.dialogue.results`),